 Your “liquid” energy can now move in two different directions:

-- In the Outer Dissolving process, also used in standing qigong, you release your blocked chi from your skin to outside your physical body and then to the edge of your chi/etheric body, or even beyond (water to gas).
+1) In the outer dissolving process, also used in standing qigong, you release your blocked chi from your skin, to outside your physical body, and then to the edge of your chi/etheric body, or even beyond (water to gas).
 The previously condensed energy is now neutral, unblocked and shapeless.

-- When you move into the water-to-space phase of the Inner Dissolving process, you release all blocked content of your felt sensations by imploding your energy into the inner space that your previously condensed blocked energy shape occupied, thereby converting your blocked energy into consciousness without content (a stage of emptiness).
+2) When you move into the water-to-space phase of the inner dissolving process, you release all blocked content of your felt sensations by imploding your energy into the inner space that your previously condensed, blocked energy-shape occupied, thereby converting your blocked energy into consciousness without content (a stage of emptiness).

 In the early phases of the sitting mode of meditation, it is important that as you dissolve a blockage you release its energy inward deeper into your internal space (that is, consciousness).
 The Taoist position is that there is as much internal space inside you as there is space in the whole external universe.